JustinASC21/Timehance/README.md

 # Timehance
 A working project ft.
-Tazeem, Jordan
+Tazeem, Jordan and Justin